redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 ### Netlify Setup

 Before we can enable Netlify Identity we need to setup a new Netlify site with our app.
+[Netlify](https://netlify.com) is a hosting platform that takes your code from a git repo and then builds and deploys the generated files to their CDN, and provides serverless function endpoints that your frontend can access.
+To say that again without as many fancy words: it turns the web-side into plain HTML, CSS and JS files and turns the api-side into a real API accessible by both the web-side and the internet in general.

-The easiest way to do this is to simply deploy our site so let's do that now.
-Note that the deploy won't complete successfully because we don't have a database for our production app to talk to.
-But we'll fix that later—for now we just need enough configured in Netlify so that we can enable Identity.
+The easiest way to setup a site on Netlify is to simply deploy our site.
+You don't often hear the terms "simply" and "deploy" together in the same sentence (unless that sentence is "one does not simply deploy code to the internet"), but Netlify actually makes it easy!
+(Note that the deploy won't complete successfully because we don't have a database for our production app to talk to.
+But we'll fix that later—for now we just need enough configured in Netlify so that we can enable Identity.)

-We've only got one change to make to our codebase to get it ready for deployment and we've got a setup command to do it for us:
+We've only got one change to make to our codebase to get it ready for deployment and Redwood has a setup command to do it for us:

 ```terminal
 yarn rw setup deploy netlify